nobodyscripts/LeafBlowerScript/Readme.md

 ## Changes

+Check for updates added to gui, will check against the website once per day.
+Settings added to General Settings and 3 settings added to ini.

 Hotkeys: Added new systems to handle both the hotkeys for ingame and the script.

 GUI: Reflects custom hotkeys.